DeadStar009/Adaptive-Learning-Platform/README.md

 - Built with Django REST framework and React
 - Uses OpenRouter for AI-powered features
+- Implements LangChain for structured AI interactions
+- Uses LangSmith for monitoring and debugging
 - Implements custom prompt engineering for optimal learning outcomes
 - RESTful API design with JSON responses
 - Focuses on reinforcement learning and continuous improvement